NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 - What role do different types of fat play?

-- Why is exercise beneficial?
+- Why does exercise help?

 - How much exercise is recommended?